-Introduction / History The Bayono people are a very remote, isolated and primitive jungle tribe who just had first meaningful contact with outsiders in the mid-2000s.
+Introduction / History The Bayono people are a very remote, isolated and jungle tribe who just had first meaningful contact with outsiders in the mid-2000s.
 They have had no ability to hear the gospel of Jesus Christ due to spiritual, cultural, and language barriers up until the mid-2000s, when 2 missionary families began living among them and learning their language.
 As of 2018 one local Papuan missionary family remains and has become fluent in the Bayono language.
 He and his family are faithfully sharing the gospel with the Bayono people in the Bayono language.

 Where are they located?
 They are located in the heart of Papua Indonesia, south of the main Jayawijaya mountain range, in the swampy lowland rainforest.
 The climate is hot and humid year-round.
 Their location is very remote -- miles from regular transportation routes.

 What are their lives like?
 Bayono people are semi-nomadic, living in tree houses 2-15m high and rotating to different areas of the rainforest for hunting (wild boar, cassowary, monitor lizard) and gathering (sago palm, edible ferns, fruit).
 There is frequent family and social unrest due to revenge killings, kidnappings, fear of spirit taboos, and fear of sickness potentially caused by black magic.